belgaard/UsersSample/Doc/Presentations/Writing test plans.md

 <!-- slide -->

-Test plans document
+## Test plans document

 - what we will test in functional terms, and
-- why we have chosen to test that

-Test cases are implemented in code
+- Test cases are implemented in code <!-- .element: class="fragment" data-fragment-index="1" -->

-Test plans and test cases are linked by tooling
+- Test plans and test cases are linked by tooling <!-- .element: class="fragment" data-fragment-index="2" -->

-This way, we avoid redundancy
+- This way, we avoid redundancy <!-- .element: class="fragment" data-fragment-index="3" -->

 <!-- slide -->

-Principles
+## Principles

 - Combinatorial testing
   - Mathematical approach, *pairwise* or *all ways*